MarkusAmshove/natls/README.md

 To build the project and run tests use `./gradlew build`.

 To create standalone jar files (fat jars that include all dependencies) run `./gradlew fatJar`.

-## Project state/Limitations

-The current state of the project is considered as early development.

-The language server can be used for daily development in Natural, but it does have some limitations:

-The parser is still [incomplete](docs/implemented-statements.md) and has some rough edges where the Natural language is context sensitive.
-It also currently uses some hard coded assumptions about the language settings that should be configurable by the `.natural` file (like thousands seperators), which means that e.g. regional settings aren't considered.
-Reporting Mode hasn't been considered yet, so currently only the structured mode syntax of statements is parsed correctly.

-Some analyzers assume a coding style that might not fit your needs.
-Some of these are [configurable](docs/analyzer-config.md).
-If you're missing some options, feel free to open an issue.

 ## Running natlint